 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-is a paperback edition that was published by Orchard Books on June 3, 2010 and has 123 pages.
+that was published by Orchard Books on June 3, 2010 and has 123 pages.

 Explore it on Goodreads or Amazon.